cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 Finally, the JSON representation must also include a `data` field which is the application-specific user supplied message and where the type corresponds to the value defined by the `@type` field.

-> __Note__: For now, the specification requires that a user is only allowed to sign bytes of [valid](https://github.com/tendermint/tendermint/blob/master/libs/common/string.go#L61-L74) ASCII text.
-This requires that the `@type` field equals `"message"`.
-However, this will change and evolve to support additional application-specific structures that are human-readable and machine-verifiable (see below).
+This must be valid ASCII text or an application-specific object.

 Thus, we can have a canonical JSON structure for signing Cosmos messages using the [JSON schema](http://json-schema.org/) specification: